Sangarshanan/livecode.blr/tools.md

 A 16 channel assignable midi controller

 ### MayaFlux [Website](https://mayaflux.org/)
-Mayaflux is a c++ based computer art, music and livecoding environment designed to bypass the philosophical and architectural limitations of existing livecoding tools, and is built to make sure audio/visual outputs come from the same computational datastream.
+A c++ based computer art, music and livecoding environment designed to bypass the philosophical and architectural limitations of existing livecoding tools.

 <br/>